Agoric/documentation/main/ertp/guide/amounts.md

 - **Value**: How much/many of the asset.
 Fungible values are natural numbers represented as BigInts.
-Non-fungible values may be represented as strings naming a particular right, or an arbitrary object representing the rights at issue (e.g., a theatre ticket's date, time, row and seat positions).
+Non-fungible values may be represented as strings naming a particular right, or an arbitrary object representing the rights at issue (e.g., a theater ticket's date, time, row and seat positions).

 `amounts` and their `values` and `brands` can be manipulated by the `AmountMath` library.
 It executes the logic of how `amounts` change when